Eligibility and Requirements

-To be considered for admission into KU's PhD in Therapeutic Science program, the following are required:
+To be considered for admission into KU's therapeutic science doctoral program, the following are required:

 Grade Point Average